pduranti/mercadolibre.github.com/_posts/guide/apendix/2012-05-03-design-considerations.markdown

 ## All responses are JSON encoded. {#json}

 JSON is a lightweight text-based open standard designed for human-readable data interchange.
 You can read more [here](http://en.wikipedia.org/wiki/JSON).

-All out APIs support JSON by default and will return JSON by default.
+Our  API support JSON by default and will return JSON by default.

 We also return HTML responses when you surf out API through a browser.